AxisOxy/Planet-Rocklobster/readme.txt

 Guess what, another chunky part.
 Screen-mode is 160x60 on a 2x3 dithered grid with 16 colors.
 C2P is basically the same as in the textured city.
 The effect itself is a rotzoom combined with the good old Amiga rubber vector trick.
-In words it doesnt throw away the calculated lerped uv´s for the last 60 frames, but reuses them every row a different uv-frame.
+In words it doesnt throw away the calculated lerped uvÂ´s for the last 60 frames, but reuses them every row a different uv-frame.
 The algorithm for the motion blur is, adding the pixels of the actual frame and subtracting the pixels that got added 16 frames ago.
 The drawing code again self modifies the C2P code.
 No time and space for framebuffers on Amiga.